SourcePointUSA/android-cmp-app/README.md

 ```

 In this example a key/value pair "language":"fr" is passed to the sp scenario and can be useded, wiht the proper scenario setup, to show a french message instead of a english one.

+## Frequently Asked Questions
+### 1. How big is the SDK?
+The SDK is pretty slim, there are no assets, a single dependency, it's just pure code.
+The SDK shouldn't exceed `2 MB`.
+### 2. What's the lowest Android API supported?
+Although our SDK can be technically added to projects targeting Android API 16, we support Android API >= 21 only.

+We'll update this list over time, if you have any questions feel free to open an issue or concact your SourcePoint account manager.

+---

 # Development
 ## How to build the `cmplibrary` module from source